pdm-project/pdm/README.md

 ### This project

-PDM also can manage venvs, both in project and centralized location as Pipenv does.
-It reads the project metadata from a standardized `pyproject.toml` file, and has lockfile support.
-Users can add more functionalities in a plugin and upload it as a distribution for sharing.
+PDM can manage virtual environments (venvs) in both project and centralized locations, similar to Pipenv.
+It reads project metadata from a standardized `pyproject.toml` file and supports lockfiles.
+Users can add additional functionality through plugins, which can be shared by uploading them as distributions.

-Besides, PDM has an experimental [PEP 582] support([docs](https://pdm.fming.dev/latest/usage/pep582/)), which means you can install packages without creating a virtual environment.
-Moreover, unlike Poetry and Hatch, PDM isn't locked to a specific build backend, you can choose any build backend you like.
+Unlike Poetry and Hatch, PDM is not limited to a specific build backend; users have the freedom to choose any build backend they prefer.

 ## Installation